rakawanegan/humanactivityrecognition_portfolio/README.md

 ![alt](./assets/axes-of-motion.png)

-in their front pants leg pocket.
+device in their front pants leg pocket.
 x is perpendicular to the direction of travel
 y is perpendicular to the thigh
 z is the direction of travel